Bannanje Govindacharya: Other contributions

 Govindcharya also served as the editor at Udayavani early in his life.
 He wrote a book on the life of Shree Madhwa acharya called Acharya Madhva: Baduku-Bareha.
 It was published by RastraKavi Govinda Pai Samshodhana Kendra, Udupi.

-Bannanje Acharyaru also propagated and preserved the Chaturdasha Bhajans, 14 songs in Sanskrit penned by Acharya Madhwa's direct disciples and prominent followers of his philosophy.
+Shri Acharya also propagated and preserved the Chaturdasha Bhajans, 14 songs in Sanskrit penned by Acharya Madhwa's direct disciples and prominent followers of his philosophy.

 He also made contributions to the Indian and Kannada film industries.
 He wrote script in Sanskrit for G V Iyer's movies Bhagavadgeeta, Adi Shankaracharya, Shri Madhwacharya, and Sri Ramanujacharya.
 He also wrote the scripts for the Adi Shankaracharya and Madhwacharya movies.
 Adi Shankaracharya incidentally was the first movie made in Sanskrit.

 Works

 Shri Bannanje Govindacharya made many contributions to Vedic scholarship.
 He authored numerous commentaries, translations and original works on the subject.
 He also contributed hundreds of articles in magazines and journals.

 Publications edited

 Works of Madhwa: This work is a reconstruction of the complete commentary on Madhwa's works by Shri Hrishikesha Tirtha, a direct disciple of Shri Madhwacharya of the 13th CE.
 It comprises 2000 pages in five volumes complete with footnotes and colophons.
 Two other works of Shri Madhwacharya, Tithinirnaya and Nyasa Paddhathi which were unknown were discovered and included in this great work.